Super GT: Success Weight

 Perhaps the best-known performance balancing system in use in the Super GT is its Success Ballast system, also known as Success Weight and formerly referred to as "weight handicap".
 Weight penalties are assigned depending on a car's performance during the race, similar to systems used in the DTM and the BTCC.
 The system metes out two kilograms of ballast per point scored; it formerly added ballast based on qualifying positions and individual lap times.
 Stickers on the cars display every car's weight handicap level.
 In the 2007 season, the Takata NSX team achieved a record-breaking 5 pole positions in the first 7 races, but due to the weight handicap system, they only won one race among those seven.
 Such regulations keep the championship in play up to the final race of the season: only two GT500 teams (ARTA in 2007 and MOLA in 2012) and one GT300 team (GAINER with André Couto in 2015) have managed to clinch a driver's championship prior to the final race.

 Following repeated cases of teams and drivers not winning a single race but still winning the championship (in 2003, neither the GT500 nor GT300 champions won a single race in particular), the handicap system was changed in 2009 to combat sandbagging, discouraging a team from intentionally performing poorly in order to secure a more favorable weight handicap.
 The ballast is now halved in the penultimate race and lifted altogether in the final race for teams that participated in every round of the season.
 Teams missing only one round receive halved-ballast in the final race instead.

 In 2017, the weight handicap system for GT500 cars was amended to add fuel flow restrictions.
 Actual weight ballast will be capped at 50 kilograms for reasons of practicality and safety.
 When a car's assigned ballast exceeds 50 kilograms, it will be assigned a lesser amount of weight ballast, but a fuel flow restriction will be imposed, the severity of which increases according to the size of the assigned weight handicap.
 While the amount of actual weight ballast carried may vary, the weight handicap stickers on the cars will continue to display the assigned weight handicap.

+Beginning in 2025, GT300 success weight would incorporate refuelling time as part of the formula; similar to GT500, physical would be capped at 50 kilograms, while smaller fuel rig restrictors would be used for cars that exceeded the 50 kg threshold.